Importance of Kernel Bandwidth in Quantum Machine Learning: Results

 As shown in Fig.~\ref{fig:reproduce_google}, the Hamiltonian evolution feature map with optimized scaling factor can achieve accuracy approaching that of the best classical model reported in ~\cite{Huang2021}.
 The improvement in performance with qubit count, observed in the motivating example, is present for all datasets and qubit counts considered.
 Figure~\ref{fig:performance_vs_nqubits_all} shows prediction accuracy as a function of datapoint dimension, which is equal to the qubit count in the case of the IQP feature map and is equal to $(\text{Number of qubits} - 1)$ for the Hamiltonian evolution feature map.
 With the scaling factor fixed to the optimized value, we observe improvement in performance with growing qubit count up to a certain threshold at which the performance plateaus.
 The value of the threshold depends on the difficulty of the classification task.
 For \texttt{fmnist}, considered in \cite{Huang2021}, the performance stops improving at about 13 qubits, whereas for the more difficult \texttt{plasticc} dataset, considered in \cite{peters2021machine}, the performance improves for the entire range of qubit counts considered, namely, up to 22.
 Similar to the motivating example, the improvement in performance can be partially attributed to the increased dimensionality of the input datapoint, which allows PCA to preserve more data variance.
 We note, however, that within the regime considered, no deleterious effects of increased dimensionality of the Hilbert space are observed.
+The cessation in the performance improvement with qubit count for \texttt{fmnist} can be explained by the model saturating the best possible performance on this problem, as evidenced by it matching the performance of the best known classical methods (see Fig.~\ref{fig:reproduce_google}).